-An integrated community hub is a multi-purpose facility that provides spaces for Council, community service organisations and community groups to offer a range of services, activities and programs to service a variety of community needs.
+A community hub is an integrated, multi-purpose facility that provides spaces for Council, community service organisations and community groups to offer a range of services, activities and programs.

 Community hubs accommodate wide ranging uses, but can include elements such as multipurpose spaces, meeting and consultation rooms, libraries, neighbourhood houses, youth groups, early childhood facilities and other community spaces.
 Hubs provide communities with access to a variety of social, cultural, educational and recreational opportunities in a centralised location.